blitz450/Uplift-NodeJS-Learning-Path/Participants Checklist/ritikajaiswal.md

 1. Javascript essentials:
 - [x] Javascript Basics
 - [x] Asynchronous Javascript
 2. Intro to NodeJS
-...
+Crash course (Module 2-8)
+- [x] What is Node JS?
+- [x] What can we do with NodeJS?
+- [x] Installing NodeJS
+3. Nodejs modules